-This air quality assessment considers the Scenario 7 and 8 site allocations in terms of the impact to air quality in the Stonepound Crossroads AQMA.
-The impacts of the Scenario 7 and 8 site allocations on air quality at Ashdown Forest are included in a separate HRA.
-Similarly, impacts of the Scenarios 4 site allocations on air quality at Ashdown Forest and Stonepound Crossroads are included in separate HRA and air quality assessment.
+The impacts of the site allocations on air quality at Ashdown Forest are included in a separate report.
+Similarly, impacts of the Scenarios 4, 7 and 8 site allocations on air quality at Ashdown Forest and Stonepound Crossroads are included in separate air quality assessments.

 ADMS-Roads dispersion model has been used to model the dispersion of pollutants from traffic emissions at residential receptors within and near the AQMA.
-Concentrations of NO2 were predicted without and with traffic flows associated with MSDC site allocations, including consideration of in-combination traffic flows from adjoining local authorities' development plans.
+Concentrations of NO2 were predicted without and with